Last updated June 29, 2020

-If it is not possible to regain an internet connection the device, there is luckily another option.
-Follow these steps to disable single app mode:
+If it is not possible to regain an internet connection the device, there are luckily two other options.
+Follow either of these processes to disable single app mode.

 This will remove the SimpleMDM enrollment from the device and exit single app mode as a result.